ViktorGox/ProjectClientOnBoardGitProject/Documents/PoA.md

 ## 3. Results

-[Provide a summary or overview of expected results.]

 - Implementing a websocket, will allow for immediate reporting of blockers encountered during testing.
   It will provide real-time notifications to relevant stakeholders when blockers are identified.
 It will be easier to solve problems.